AC Cars: AC (Acedes) Ltd.

 At the end of the 1964 racing season, the Cobra was being outclassed in sports car racing by Ferrari.
 Carroll Shelby decided he needed a bigger engine.
 A big block Ford FE series 390 V8 was installed in a Cobra but it was over-powered and the car was now almost undrivable.
 It was decided that a completely new chassis was needed.
 With the combined help of Ford's computers and the experience of the AC engineers, the new MKIII was born with 4 in main tubes instead of 3 in ones for the chassis, adding huge cross-braced shock towers and coil springs all around.
 In 1965 a competition version with a stripped interior, no glove box, different instrument layout and revised suspension was introduced.
 The competition version also had a more powerful motor with only one carburettor, side exhausts, a roll bar and wider fenders to accommodate racing tires.
 The engine that was installed in the car was Ford's famed 427 FE NASCAR "Side-Oiler" V8, a power-house engine developing 425 bhp in its mildest street version.

 Unfortunately, the car missed homologation for the 1965 season and was not raced by the Shelby team.
 However, it was raced successfully by many privateers and went on to win races all the way into the 1970s.
 At the end of 1966, Shelby was left with 31 unsold competition cars; it was decided by Shelby American to sell them to the general public under the name of Cobra 427 S/C or Semi-Competition.
-Today these S/C cars are the most sought after models and can sell in excess of 1.5 million dollars.
+These S/C cars have become the most sought after models and can sell in excess of 1.5 million dollars.

-In 1966 a street model of the 427 S/C was made available.
-It came with a tamer motor, optional dual carburettors, a glove box, and exhaust running under the car.
+In 1966, a street model of the 427 S/C was made available.
+It came with a tamer motor, optional dual carburetors, a glove box, and exhaust running under the car.
 Meanwhile, AC went on producing a milder version of the 427 MK III Cobra for the European market fitted with the small block Ford motor.
 The car was called the AC 289 and 27 were produced.
 Carroll Shelby sold the Cobra name to Ford in 1965 and went on to help develop the famed racing Ford GT40.